Cary interns have the opportunity to receive training and professional development in the field of study in which the internship is based.

 Depending on the time of year, the student may also be involved in other aspects of deer management such as field surveys quantifying deer browsing of trees or oversight of our annual controlled deer hunt.

-This internship is most suitable for a student in biology, wildlife biology, conservation/environmental sciences, or related field who is interested in gaining real-world experience with wildlife ecology and management.
+This internship is most suitable for a student in biology, wildlife biology, conservation/environmental sciences, or a related field who is interested in gaining real-world experience with wildlife ecology and management.

 The student must be able to hike to remote parts of the property and work outdoors under adverse conditions such as in inclement weather and around insects and poison ivy.
-The student should be willing to learn to use a GPS, trail cameras and computer programs including spreadsheets.
+The student should be willing to learn to use a GPS, trail cameras, and computer programs including spreadsheets.
 The student must have a valid driver's license.

 Contact: Mike Fargione | fargionem@caryinstitute.org